thomaspinckney3/cs4501/Project2.md

 What to turn in
 ---------------

 The teaching staff should be able to run your app entirely by using docker-compose up.
 You can assume we have a clean mysql database called 'cs4501' with user 'www' of password '$3cureUS' (as we configured in project1) for your models container to hook up to.
+For this project, we would expect your current iteration to have serveral GET APIs and serveral POST APIs.

+Something that need to be executed by the docker-compose.yml (some of them may be repetitions from the previous section):

+* run makemigrations (I strongly disencourage you to commit your mirgation files.
+Why?
+Come to office hour and we can discuss.)
+* run migrate
+* load fixture
+* start the wsgi server
+* (You can do something like `command: bash -c "<command_1> && <command_2> && ..."`)
+* expose ports
+* link to the mysql db container

+Also note that you NEED to use relative path for you compose file to work on our machine (we won't have the same absolute path as yours)!
+Be extremely careful when you set up the relative path.

 You'll send us the link to your github tag.
 We'll checkout the code, run docker-compose up and expect things to run.
+Again, we strongly encourage you to take time to demo in the office hours.
+We want to make sure not only you are writing code that works but also code that is of best practices.